HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

-# Home SOC Lab – Sysmon + Elastic SIEM
+# Home SOC Lab – Sysmon + Splunk Enterprise

 ## Objective
 (What is the goal of this lab?)